FAQsFrequently Asked Questions

-Yes, because Morkies have a single layer or coat that is hair, much like humans, rather than fur like most dogs.
+That’s because Morkies have a single layer or coat that is hair, much like humans, rather than fur like most dogs.

 Each hair grows from a follicle, which eventually dies and the hair drops off.

-Most dogs have fur – not Morkies
+Most dogs have fur – not Morkies, Yorkies or Maltese

 Most breeds have double coats, including the Collie, German Shepherd, Golden Retriever, Lab and most terriers.
-Double coated dogs actually have three types of hair – whiskers, guard hair and undercoat.
+Double-coated dogs actually have three types of hair – whiskers, guard hair and undercoat.